13-15 May 2020

 MBA learning style of the programme

-A ‘must-attend’ for professionals in the pharmaceutical/ biotech/medical device industries wishing to develop their business management skills for more senior levels and beyond mere technical skills.
+A ‘must-attend’ for professionals in the pharmaceutical/biopharma/medical device/animal health industries wishing to develop their business management skills for more senior levels and beyond mere technical ability.
 It will also help anyone thinking of studying for an MBA who would like an idea of what is involved.
 It is particularly beneficial to attend with a colleague to maximise the practical learning.

 Introduction, welcome and key objectives of the course